storj-archived/core/doc/protocol.md

 include both capacity announcements  _(6.4 Announcing Capacity)_ and contract publications _(6.3 Renting Space)_.
 The prefix acts as a namespace for a type of publication topic.
-The prefix for a contract publication is `0x0f` and the prefix for a capcacity announcement is `0x0c`, followed by the topic-criteria sequence.
+The prefix for a contract publication is `0x0f` and the prefix for a capacity announcement is `0x0c`, followed by the topic-criteria sequence.

 To illustrate by example, we can determine the proper topic by analyzing the